Qiujv/LabCodes/README.md

-# LabberCodes
+# LabCodes
-Set of codes used in SUSTech cQED lab.
+Data processing codes shared in SUSTech cQED lab.

 # Contents

-## Analysis

-Tools for data analysis, include:
-  - `fileio`: Reading and writing datafiles;
-  - `fitter`: Convenient fitting tools.
+`fitter`: CurveFit and BatchFit handling fitting and fit datas.
-  - `models`: Fitting models with pre-defined initial value guess algorithm.
+`models`: Fitting models with pre-defined initial value guess algorithm.

-## Misc.
+`plotter`: Quick plotter for data generated in 2d scan, state discrimination, tomography experiments and so on.
+`fileio`: Reading and writing data files, now supports Labber and LabRAD;

-Useful function do not fit anywhere else.
+`misc`: Useful functions do not fit anywhere else.

-`dir(labcodes.misc)` to see what it contains.
+`frog`: Codes for FORG experiments only.

 # Installation